llord1/DataScienceRecipes/README.md

   * Select the correct `csl` for your journal.
   * Update the `url` and `github-repo` tags to your your repo's name.
     Remove the tags if you don't use [GitHub][github].
+* In the other `./paper/*.rmd` files:
+  * Replace the [Latin copy text][ipsum].
+  * Reword or remove the non-[Latin copy text][ipsum].
+    In general, I like to cite the algorithms used because I find it helpful for new readers.
+	Because of this, I chose citations that are generic and may be only tangentaly related to your efforts.
+	Your group may not be overly concerned about this or want to find more on-point refrences.
 * In `./paper/_bookdown.yml`:
   * Update the `repo` tag to your your repo's name.
     Remove the tag if you don't use [GitHub][github].